neelsmith/histoutils/docs/worked-example/index.md

 ## Using a `Histogram`

-How many entries are there in the histogram?
+How many items are in the histogram?

 ```scala
 iliadWordsHisto.size